Beechworth Victoria

 Suggested by Jan from Leisurely Drives

-One of the most charming small towns in Victoria, Healesville began as a track to goldfields located in the area in the 1800s.
+One of the most interesting small towns in Victoria, Healesville began as a track to goldfields located in the area in the 1800s.
 In 1889 the train line arrived, and it was transformed into a tourist getaway.
 Today, Healesville is a thriving town of just under 8,000 people.

 Country road lined with trees in Victoria Australia